jhogan/core/STYLE.md

 ### Example

     class widget:
-        """ This represents reprenents a widgets.
+        """ This represents a widgets.

         Widgets are metasyntatic products.